scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

-A :class:`Network` object will print out a short description if entered onto the command line
+A short description of the network will be printed out if entered onto the command line

 .. ipython::

 	In [1]: ring_slot

-Basic Network Properties
+Network Basics
 -------------------------

 The basic attributes of a microwave :class:`Network` are provided by the following properties :

 * :attr:`Network.s` : Scattering Parameter matrix.
-* :attr:`Network.z0`  : Characterisic Impedance matrix.
+* :attr:`Network.z0`  : Port Characterisic Impedance matrix.
 * :attr:`Network.frequency`  : Frequency Object.

 Although this tutorial focuses on s-parametes, other  network representations such as Impedance (:attr:`Network.z`) and Admittance Parameters (:attr:`Network.y`) are available as well.
 All of the network parameters are represented internally as complex :class:`numpy.ndarray` 's of shape *FxNxN*, where *F* is the number of frequency points and *N* is the number of ports.